Belturbet bombing: Interim Report into Dublin Bombings of 1972 and 1973

 We are prepared to hit Dublin and other cities.
 So don’t be misled by our activities which so far have been confined to border fringe areas.

-At 10.01 p.m. on 28 December 1972 a car bomb exploded in Fermanagh Street, Clones, Co.
-Monaghan.
+At 10.01 p.m. on 28 December 1972 a car bomb exploded in Fermanagh Street, Clones, County Monaghan.
 Two men were seriously injured.
-At 10.28 p.m. another car bomb exploded on Main Street, Belturbet, Co.
-Cavan.
+At 10.28 p.m. another car bomb exploded on Main Street, Belturbet, County Cavan.
 Two people were killed; eight more were severely injured.
-Finally, at 10.50 p.m. a bomb exploded outside the licensed premises of Hugh Britton at Mullnagoad, a village near Pettigo, Co.
-Donegal.
+Finally, at 10.50 p.m. a bomb exploded outside the licensed premises of Hugh Britton at Mullnagoad, a village near Pettigo, County Donegal.
 No one was injured, although a number of persons had passed the place where the bomb had been set up a few minutes before the explosion occurred.

-The victims who died in Belturbet were Patrick Stanley,16 years, of Clara,Co.
-Offaly, and Geraldine O’Reilly, 15 years, of Drumacon, Belturbet, Co.
-Cavan.
+The victims who died in Belturbet were Patrick Stanley,16 years, of Clara, County Offaly, and Geraldine O’Reilly, 15 years, of Drumacon, Belturbet, County Cavan.

 Patrick Stanley was employed as a helper on a Calor Gas delivery lorry.
 On this particular evening, there had been a problem with the lorry; he and the driver decided to stay in Belturbet overnight.
 When the bomb exploded, Patrick Stanley was in the public phone kiosk on Main Street, trying to telephone his parents to tell them he would not be home.
 He received massive head injuries from flying shrapnel and was killed instantly.

 Geraldine O’Reilly had come into town in her brother’s car to get some chips for her family.
 The bomb car was parked directly opposite the chip shop.
 The explosion occurred while she was in the shop, waiting to be served.
 She too sustained massive head injuries and died instantly."